solita/solita.github.com/_posts/2014-10-01-simple-deployment-pipeline.md

 ## [Shipping is a feature!](http://www.joelonsoftware.com/items/2009/09/23.html)

 Let's separate the concerns of this fundamental feature.
-We need to decide about many basic things:
+Let's stick with the basics:

-* how to use version control to manage changes in source code
+* how to use version control to manage changes in source code (branching model/process)
 * building the package (compilation and dependency management)
 * tagging the installation package with version number
 * storing and distributing installation packages